 Quality Control Strategies

 Starting a quality control system in a manufacturing environment takes planning and effort to ensure it is done right.
-There are many different methodologies out there that are used by businesses around the world to help with quality control.
+There are many different methodologies out there that are used by businesses around the world to help with QC.
 Many of them are designed to help with other areas of operating a facility, but will have a direct and positive impact on the quality control efforts as well.

 Six Sigma is a set of principles that is focused on ensuring a product, and all its features, are designed to meet the needs of the customers without defects.
 In order for a product or procedure to be considered Six Sigma, it needs to have virtually zero defects.
 For a manufacturing company to achieve true Six Sigma standards, the entire corporate culture must be focused on quality control at all times.